brainlife/docs/docs/user/pipeline.md

 You can leave this default if you know you there won't be any other App generating the same output datatype.
 We recommend to always set output dataset tags just in case.

-Lastly, you can set a `Subject Filtering` which limits the subjects that gets processed.
+Lastly, you can set a `Subject Filtering` which limits the subjects that get processed.

 ![pipeline.filter](/docs/img/pipeline.filter.png)

 The above example will make this rule to only submit for subjects with names that start with "100" or "200".
-When you are setting up your first rule, it's always good to limit the number of subjects to make sure your rule is setup correctly.
+When you are setting up your first rule, it's always good to limit the number of subjects to make sure your rule is set up correctly.

 !!! hint
     There are regular expression tutorials available online.
 Also, please feel free to send us your question via Brainlife slack team.